Cost and Coverage

 What if you still can’t afford Genomind?

-Genomind has partnered with Affirm, which allows you to split out-of-pocket costs into more-affordable monthly payments.
-You can spread the costs over a 3, 6, or 12-month period.
+Genomind has partnered with Affirm, which allows you to split out-of-pocket costs into more-affordable payments.
+Affirm does require a soft credit check.

 What is the process for payment?